-Lower School: The Falcon Care Program operates on the lower and middle school campus.
-The morning session begins at 7:15 A.M., and the afternoon session begins at 3:00 P.M.
+Lower School: The Falcon Care Program operates on the lower school campus.
+The morning session begins at 7:15 A.M., and the afternoon session begins at 3:10 P.M.
 Students must be picked up in the afternoon no later than 5:30 P.M.
 Late fees do apply.

-This program operates only on days when classes are in session for the full day; Falcon Care is not available on half days and on days when we open late or close early.
-Further information and a fee schedule are available through the lower and middle school office or on our website.
+This program operates only on days when classes are in session for the full day; afternoon Falcon Care is not available on half days and morning Falcon Care is not available on delayed openings.
+Further information and a fee schedule are available through the lower school office or on our website.